 Inspect the radiator visually at every oil change.
 Look for white or green crusty deposits on the fins and tanks — these are signs of active corrosion.
 Catching corrosion early gives you time to plan a replacement rather than dealing with an emergency breakdown on the NJ Turnpike or Route 130 in August heat.

 Consider proactive replacement if your radiator is original equipment, the vehicle has over 100,000 miles, and you have driven through multiple NJ winters.
-A planned $400 to $600 radiator replacement at your convenience is far better than a $300 tow plus a $600 emergency replacement plus the risk of engine damage from overheating on the highway.
+A planned radiator replacement at your convenience is far better than an emergency tow, a rush replacement, and the risk of engine damage from overheating on the highway.

 At AutoBlast, we handle every aspect of your vehicle's cooling system — from routine maintenance to emergency repairs.
 Our cooling system services include: